-INDICATIONS FOR THE HEROIN BLOCKER
+INDICATIONS FOR HEROIN BLOCKER

-Fields of application of Naltrexone is very broad.
+Fields of Naltrexone application.

-First, it is a prevention of opiate consumption and addiction.
+Firstly, it is prevention of opiate consumption and addiction.
 For example, a teenager is going to a party with people he does not know, or he is meeting with another questionable teenagers.
 Cautious parents are giving him the Naltrexone capsule before leaving.
 Then they can sleep peacefully.
 Even if someone accidentally or intentionally gives the teenager to try opiate substance, his cells are protected with Naltrexone and do not come into contact with drugs.
 Then dependency will not occur.

 Another application of Naltrexone is an urgent, immediate help during opiates or opioids overdose.
 In a situation where life is in danger, where there is a threat of respiratory arrest, a patient is immediately given an antagonist of opioid receptors, which rapidly returns the patient to normal functioning.